Molinia Caerulea Arundinacea

 The giant form of "Purple Moor-grass" makes spectacular broad-leaved clumps, with very long stems holding huge, divided, purple heads in summer, ageing to golden-brown in autumn.
-A superb specimen grown alone and extremely hardy!
+A superb specimen grown alone, long-lived, non-invasive and extremely hardy!

 Sow at any time, in a well-lit position, into a good, soil-based compost.
 Cover seeds thinly and keep moist at around 15 degrees C or 60 degrees F. Some New Zealand species can be very slow indeed and may need cooler temperatures before they will come up.
 Grass seedlings should be potted on and grown on singly, or in clumps for more rapid establishment of a large specimen.